 Brunel Park’s Artist in Residency Program

 Open AIR Residency Cost: $1,000 per month for a stay at Cranesbill Cabin.
-The fee also covers utilities, Wi-Fi, and one parking space.
+The fee covers utilities, Wi-Fi, and one parking space.
 Trash collection and laundry access are available at a nominal additional cost.
 Artists from Indigenous communities and Tribal nations are invited to apply for a free 2 week stay at Cranesbill Cabin.
-Until we receive additional funding, we are unable to offer free residencies to non-Indigenous artists.
+Until we receive additional funding, we are unable to offer artist stipends.

 Max Ernst kissing his son, Jimmy.
 Both Max and Jimmy Ernst were frequent guests at Le Chalet Indien.
 Jimmy Ernst’s very first painting hung in the hotel’s dining room.